Gateway (character)

-Gateway is a fictional superhero appearing in American comic books published by Marvel Comics.
+Gateway is a superhero appearing in American comic books published by Marvel Comics.
 The character has been depicted as an Australian mutant with the ability to teleport objects and people from one location to another.
 He is considered an unofficial member of the X-Men.

 Publication history

 Gateway first appeared in The Uncanny X-Men #229 (May 1988), and was created by Chris Claremont and Marc Silvestri.

 Fictional character biography

 Much of Gateway's past remains a mystery, including his name and place of birth.
 He is an Aboriginal Australian man who appears to have grown up in the Outback.

 He serves the criminal group the Reavers in repayment for an undisclosed favor they did him.
 As extra assurance of his loyalty, they threaten to destroy an Aboriginal holy place if he betrays them.
 They call him "Gateway" in reference to his ability to create gateways between two points in space.
 Some time later, the X-Men appear in the Outback and attack the Reavers' headquarters.
-Though Gateway helps the Reavers Skullbuster, Bonebreaker, and Pretty Boy escape, the X-Men realize he is not a Reaver.
+Though Gateway helps the Reavers Skullbuster, Bonebreaker, and Pretty Boy escape, the X-Men realize that he is not affiliated with them.
 The X-Men take up residence in the Reavers' former hideout, and Gateway begins voluntarily using his powers to assist them.
-Initially, since he seems unable or unwilling to speak, Psylocke uses her telepathy to communicate to Gateway where the X-Men wish to go.
-However, they soon realize he always knows their desired destination without being told.

-More recently, he appears at the Xavier Institute in Massachusetts, where Generation X is training, with a young girl.
+Gateway later appears at the Xavier Institute in Massachusetts, where Generation X is training, with a young girl.
 When he encounters Banshee, he simply speaks the word, "Penance", which is assumed to be the girl's name.
-Gateway would continue to appear sporadically around Generation X for some time, often in the presence of the St. Croix twins Nicolette and Claudette, with whom he apparently had a teacher-student relationship.
+Gateway appears sporadically around Generation X for some time, often in the presence of the St. Croix twins Nicole and Claudette.

-Gateway appears briefly to Storm's X-Treme X-Men team, shortly after the death of Psylocke, and reveals that he is the ancestor of Bishop and Shard.

-He is one of the mutants to have retained his powers after M-Day, when the Scarlet Witch depowered most mutants on Earth.
+Gateway is among the few mutants to have retained his powers after M-Day, when the Scarlet Witch removed the powers of most mutants on Earth.

-It is revealed to Iceman and Cannonball that Gateway was one of the targeted mutants the Marauders were killing, along with Cable, Vargas, and the Witness, due to his powers giving him the ability to see into the future.
+It is revealed to Iceman and Cannonball that Gateway was one of the targeted mutants the Marauders were killing, due to his powers giving him the ability to see into the future.
 Gateway survives the assassination attempt and becomes a mentor to Eden Fesi, who possesses similar teleportation abilities to his.

-In Uncanny X-Force (2012), Gateway is killed by Ultimaton.
-Years later, he is resurrected following the establishment of Krakoa as a mutant nation.
+Fantomex is murdered by Skinless Man, severing the connection between him and Ultimaton.
+Ultimaton returns to his basic Sentinel programming to kill all mutants and snaps Gateway's neck before exploding.
+Psylocke is able to use her telepathic powers to allow Gateway to create one last portal before dying and save X-Force.
+Long after his death, Gateway is resurrected following the establishment of Krakoa as a mutant nation and joins S.W.O.R.D.